goplus/xgolsw/README.md

 /**
  * The identifier of a definition.
  */
-interface SpxDefinitionIdentifier {
+interface XGoDefinitionIdentifier {
   /**
    * Full name of source package.
    * If not provided, it's assumed to be kind-statement.
    * If `main`, it's the current user package.
+   *
-   * Examples:
+   * For example:
    * - `fmt`
    * - `github.com/goplus/spx/v2`
    * - `main`